 Great Conversation (GCON 301-403)

 In their third and fourth years, students are ready to participate in the Great Conversation in earnest.
 The readings for this course are the most important works produced by Western culture and are generally read in their entirety.
-Two quarters are devoted to reading works written before the Renaissance, and students read them in chronological order.
-Works written after the Renaissance are studied according to subject matter; a quarter is devoted to each of the following subjects: theology and world literature; epistemology and medieval literature; ethics and modern literature; and sociology and modern literature.
+Works are studied according to subject matter: epistemology and metaphysics, theology, ethics, and social theories.
+Each quarter also devotes several readings to a two-year survey of literature from ancient Greek through modern times.
 Students meet to discuss the reading assignments three times a week, in two-hour discussion sessions.

 Western Civilization Syllabus Samples

 Main question: Which do you think is more plausible—the modern scientific view of ancient man or the biblical account of ancient man?
 Do you think they are altogether incompatible accounts?
 Why?